dirmanhana/htmly-water/README.md

-# HTMLy Vapor
+# HTMLy water
-Vapor Theme by Seth Lilly ported to HTMLy.
+water Theme by dirmanhana.

 ## Installations
  -  Upload and extract the zip file into themes directory.
- -  Rename the extracted folder to `vapor`.
+ -  Rename the extracted folder to `water`.
  -  Activate it from HTMLy panel.

 ## License